 The highest point of the Dragon’s Back hike is the Shek-O Peak which is at 284 meters.
 Benches are available on this site for hikers to rest.
 Here you can enjoy the view of the Big Wave Bay Beach where the hike ends.
 Near the peak is a spot where paragliders take off.

 My hike took about two and a half hours to finish (including long breaks enjoying the view and taking pictures).
 From the end of the Dragon’s Back section, it takes about another 45 minutes to the Big Wave Bay.
 Just follow the signs, first along a wide road, then along a forest path through the trees.

-The trail finishes in the Big Wave Bay Beach.
+The trail finishes in Big Wave Bay Beach.
 Big Wave Bay is known for its large surf breaks.
-There are eateries surrounding the beach that provide light refreshments.
-There are also shops selling T-shirts, board shorts and flip-flops and you can also rent from them boogie boards and surfboards.
+There are restaurants surrounding the beach that provide light refreshments.
+There are also shops selling T-shirts, board shorts, and flip-flops and you can also rent boogie boards and surfboards.

 To go back, just look for the bus stop and take Bus No. 9 to Shau Kei Wan Bus Terminus.
 When I was there, we were told that there is no Bus No. 9 arriving so we took the minibus instead.
 It is also going to Shau Kei Wan Bus Terminus.
 The fare is HKD 12 and you can’t use your Octopus card here so you have to prepare your coins.
 Beside the bus terminus is the MTR station.